Skip to content

 Smally

-Smally is a simple tool to compress JPEG, PNG and GIF files losslessly, by invoking the famous jpegtran, optipng and gifsicle tools, in batch mode, in-place and keep mtime unchanged.
-It is written in Python, but heavily rely on shell.
+Smally is a command line tool which can help you compress JPEG, PNG and GIF files losslessly, by invoking the famous 3rd party tools such as jpegtran, optipng and gifsicle, in batch and parallel mode, inplace and keep mtime unchanged.
+It is written in Python, combined with SQLite, and heavily relied on shell.

 How to Compress